 The AGS degree is designed for students who do not plan to transfer or who plan to transfer to an out-of-state university and want more flexibility in selecting courses.
 Choosing the AGS and fulfilling Arizona General Education Curriculum (AGEC) requirements will maintain an open door for transferring to an Arizona public university at a later time.
 The AGS degree is designed to be a general studies degree with no area of emphasis.
 Students planning to transfer to an out-of-state university should work closely with an academic advisor in choosing their coursework.
 Whenever possible, working with the catalog of the out-of-state university provides the best planning tool for students.
 Cochise College has the following Associate of General Studies degrees:

 Aviation Dispatch (p.
-51) Major Code - AVD
+61) Major Code - AVD

 General Studies (p.
-70) Major Code - AGS
+92) Major Code - AGS

 Professional Pilot Technology (p.
-50) Major Code - PPT
+60) Major Code - PPT

+Mathematics 3-5 credits

+ENG 102 English Composition° 3

 ENG 101 Composition° 3

-ENG 102 English Composition° 3

-Mathematics 3-5 credits

-MAT 132 Applied Mathematics° 3
+MAT 132 Applied Mathematics° 3 or higher (3-5 credits)